brikis98/yevgeniy-brikman-homepage/_posts/2021-05-12-path-of-destruction.md

 - Darth Bane is a fun character.

-- Good action scenes and fast paced plot.
+- Good action scenes and fast-paced plot.

 - Seems to introduce much of the Star Wars lore that influenced KOTOR, one of my favorite games of all time